Product (>) Project

 For many startup companies, the journey towards scale requires transitioning from project sales to product marketing.
 This post discusses some of the cultural and operational changes that must occur when seeking higher growth through productization of your technology.

 But first, considering technology companies, what differentiates Products from Projects?

 Consider some of the patterns that emerge in project driven environment:

 In a project, the vendor employs talent (labor, knowhow), and potentially additional capabilities, to solve for the customer requirements.

-The result of such a project may well be a product, but the "product owner" will be the customer.
+The result of such a project may well be a product, but the "product owner" will be someone on the customer's payroll.

 Mostly, the IP generated during R&D efforts in a project environment is regarded as "Work-for-hire", and therefore belongs to the customer, who may or may not choose to protect it, without much say left for the vendor's R&D team.

-The resulting solution is oftentimes tailored to the specific needs of the customer, and is not easily replicable to other contexts: Use cases, User personas, Features, and infrastructures match closely the customer's needs.
+The resulting solution is oftentimes tailored to the specific needs of the customer, and is not easily replicable in other contexts: Use cases, User personas, Features, and infrastructures will typically match closely the customer's criteria.

 Conversely, when a company decides to build a product, different traits emerge:

-The initiative comes from within the company, with a larger scope in mind.
-Market, target users, decision makers, scale, features, are all decided internally - even when a design partner is involved.
+The initiative originates from within the company, with a larger scope in mind.
+Market, target users, decision makers, scale, features, are all decided internally.
+Dominant design partners are to be held at bay.

-A product management team will form, exercising "ownership" and mediating between hypothetical (or real) users, and the development team.
+A product management team will form, exercising "ownership" voicing the user, to the development and business teams.

 A general "prêt-à-porter" case will be sought, rather than a tailor-made set of features and KPIs.

 Scale will be key - both in terms of technical infrastructures and of marketability.

-Business models will be researched, tried, succeed and fail, since the project centric model of time and material is no longer relevant.
+Business models will be researched, tried and fail, since the project centric model of time and material is no longer relevant.
 The company will now have to think differently about pricing and delivery models, support scenarios.